SolidLabResearch/google-sheet-sync/README.md

 ### Debug configurations

 #### websockets
-This parameter allows you to turn of websockets when you want explicit polling every X seconds.
+This parameter allows you to turn off websockets when you want explicit polling every 5 seconds.
+This value can de modified using the `interval` option from the Google Sheet configuration.

 example:
 ```yaml